 The North and South Islands of New Zealand offer excellent fishing.
 Most clear streams, springs and creeks, stunning rivers, and pristine blue lakes support large Brown and Rainbow Trout populations.
 Each year many trophy fish over ten pounds are taken.

 Contact us for more details.

 Rainbow and Brown Trout

-Most fishing locations are relatively easy to access but if you really want trophy fish and the excitement for stalking these wily trout, you need to go 'backcountry'.
-A reasonable standard of fitness is required for these expeditions.
+Most fishing locations are relatively easy to access, but if you want trophy fish and the excitement of stalking these wily trout, you need to go 'backcountry'.
+Additionally, a reasonable standard of fitness is required for these expeditions.

 Dry fly, wet fly, and nymph fishing are the most common methods for fishing in all regions.
 Methods of fishing and styles can vary from district to district.
-Spinning, harling, down rigging, and streamer fishing are very successful in the Central North Island lake areas of Taupo and Rotorua.
+Spinning, harling, down rigging, and streamer fishing are very successful in Taupo and Rotorua's Central North Island lake areas.